projekter/PolynomialOptimization.jl/README.md

 and [Hypatia](https://github.com/chriscoey/Hypatia.jl), without using `JuMP`.
 Despite `JuMP` being very performant for a modelling framework, it introduces a significant overhead that is omitted in this way.

+## About this branch
+This branch is stale.
+It contains a lot of experiments around the implementation of the [STRIDE](https://doi.org/10.1007/s10107-022-01912-6) solver and the choice of its local subsolvers (Optim, Manopt) as well as the BFGS algorithm.
+The code is in an archived state and not loaded.

 ## Compatibility notice
 Currently, the required complex-valued functionality depends on a not-yet-merged request in